NCAR/lrose-docs/lrose-core/lrose-realtime.md

 For convenience links are provided in $LOG_DIR to the logs from yesterday and today.
 The link is updated every 5 minutes (see cron) using the script ```start_build_logdir_links```.

-The links would be something along the following:
+The links would be something like the following:

 ```
+  today -> /home/rsfdata/data/logs/errors/20240331
+  yesterday -> /home/rsfdata/data/logs/errors/20240330
 ```

 ## LogFilter